 Stage 3: Severe

-Your lung function has seriously declined at this stage.
+At this stage, lung function has seriously declined.
 Symptoms are more pronounced, and you may have flare-ups when symptoms get worse.
 Your doctor will likely prescribe a long-acting bronchodilator and possibly steroids, expectorants, or oxygen therapy.

 Stage 4: Very Severe

-At this stage, you have very low lung function.
-You get winded with small amounts of activity, and when symptoms flare up, they can be life threatening.
-At this stage, treatment would build on your current therapies.
+At this stage, lung function is very low.
+You get winded with even small amounts of activity and symptoms flare-ups can be life threatening.
+Treatment at this point would build on your current therapies.
 Surgery may be needed to remove damaged areas of the lungs.
-In severe cases where all other treatment options have failed, a lung transplant may be necessary.
+In severe cases — when all other treatment options have failed — a lung transplant may be necessary.

 If you have an increase in coughing or mucus, make an appointment with your doctor.
 The earlier you find out what’s causing your symptoms, the better your chances of starting treatment or making lifestyle changes that can slow the progression of COPD.